InstallerLegacy/virtualhub-doks/content/en/1970s/1970/pdp7unix/simh/index.md

 ---
 title: "How to install !
-PDP7 UNIX on SIMH?"
+PDP7 Unix on SIMH?"
 description: 'We can run !
-PDP7 UNIX on the SIMH PDP-7 emulator.
+PDP7 Unix on the SIMH PDP-7 emulator.
 First, we need to download the !
-PDP7 UNIX kit.
+PDP7 Unix kit.
 You can download the kit needed to run it on the SIMH PDP-7 emulator from our github repo.'
 date: 2023-08-22T10:08:56+05:30
 draft: false
 images: [pdp7unix-SIMH-4.webp]